How To Migrate Redis Data to a DigitalOcean Managed Database

 redis-cli -n source_database -a source_password scan 0 . . .

-The first part of the command, redis-cli, opens a connection to the local Redis server.
-The -n flag specifies which of Redis’s logical databases to connect to.
-Redis has 16 databases out of the box (with the first being numbered 0, the second numbered 1, and so on), so source_database can be any number between 0 and 15.
-If your source instance only holds data on the default database (numbered 0), then you do not need to include the -n flag or specify a database number.
+The first part of the command, `redis-cli`, opens a connection to the local Redis server.
+The `-n` flag specifies which of Redis’s *logical databases* to connect to.
+Redis has 16 databases out of the box (with the first being numbered `0`, the second numbered `1`, and so on), so `source_database` can be any number between `0` and `15`.
+If your source instance only holds data on the default database (numbered `0`), then you **do not** need to include the `-n` flag or specify a database number.

-Next, comes the -a flag and the source instance’s password, which together authenticate the connection.
-If your source instance does not require password authentication, then you do not need to include the -a flag.
+Next, comes the `-a` flag and the source instance’s password, which together authenticate the connection.
+If your source instance does not require password authentication, then you do not need to include the `-a` flag.

-It then runs Redis’s scan command, which iterates over the keys held in the data set and returns them as a list. scan requires that you follow it with a cursor — the iteration begins when the cursor is set to 0, and terminates when the server returns a 0 cursor.
-Hence, we follow scan with a cursor of 0 so as to iterate over every key in the set.
+It then runs Redis’s [`scan`](https://redis.io/commands/scan) command, which iterates over the keys held in the data set and returns them as a list. `scan` requires that you follow it with a *cursor* — the iteration begins when the cursor is set to `0`, and terminates when the server returns a `0` cursor.
+Hence, we follow `scan` with a cursor of `0` so as to iterate over every key in the set.

 . . . | while read key; do . . .

-The next part of the command begins with a vertical bar (|).
-In Unix-like systems, vertical bars are known as pipes and are used to direct the output of one process to the input of another.
+The next part of the command begins with a vertical bar (`|`).
+In Unix-like systems, vertical bars are known as *pipes* and are used to direct the output of one process to the input of another.

 Following this is the start of a *while loop*.
 In bash, as well as in most programming languages, a [while loop](https://en.wikipedia.org/wiki/While_loop) is a control flow statement that lets you repeat a certain process, code, or command as long as a certain condition remains true.

-The condition in this case is the sub-command read key, which reads the piped input and assigns it to the variable key.
-The semicolon (;) signifies the end of the while loop’s conditional statement, and the do following it precedes the action to be repeated as long as the while expression remains true.
-Every time the do statement completes, the conditional statement will read the next line piped from the scan command and assign that input to the key variable.
+The condition in this case is the sub-command `read key`, which reads the piped input and assigns it to the variable `key`.
+The semicolon (`;`) signifies the end of the while loop’s conditional statement, and the `do` following it precedes the action to be repeated as long as the `while` expression remains true.
+Every time the `do` statement completes, the conditional statement will read the next line piped from the `scan` command and assign that input to the `key` variable.

-Essentially, this section says “as long as there is output from the scan command to be read, perform the following action.”
+Essentially, this section says “as long as there is output from the `scan` command to be read, perform the following action.”

 . . . redis-cli -n source_database -a source_password migrate localhost 8000 "$key" . . .

 This section of the command is what performs the actual migration.
-After another redis-cli call, it once again specifies the source database number with the -n flag and authenticates with the -a flag.
-You have to include these again because this redis-cli call is distinct from the one at the start of the command.
-Again, though, you do not need to include the -n flag or database number if your source Redis instance only holds data in the default 0 database, and you don’t need to include the -a flag if it doesn’t require password authentication.
+After another `redis-cli` call, it once again specifies the source database number with the `-n` flag and authenticates with the `-a` flag.
+You have to include these again because this `redis-cli` call is distinct from the one at the start of the command.
+Again, though, you do not need to include the `-n` flag or database number if your source Redis instance only holds data in the default `0` database, and you don’t need to include the `-a` flag if it doesn’t require password authentication.

-Following this is the migrate command.
+Following this is the [`migrate`](https://redis.io/commands/migrate) command.
 Any time you use the migrate command, you must follow it with the target database’s hostname or IP address and its port number.
-Here, we follow the convention established in the prerequisite stunnel tutorial and point the migrate command to localhost at port 8000.
+Here, we follow the convention established in the [prerequisite stunnel tutorial](https://www.digitalocean.com/community/tutorials/how-to-connect-to-managed-redis-over-tls-with-stunnel-and-redis-cli) and point the `migrate` command to `localhost` at port `8000`.

-$key is the variable defined in the first part of the while loop, and represents the keys from each line of the scan command’s output.
+`$key` is the variable defined in the first part of the `while` loop, and represents the keys from each line of the `scan` command’s output.

 . . . target_database 1000 copy auth managed_redis_password; done

-This section is a continuation of the migrate command.
-It begins with target_database, which represents the logical database on the target instance where you want to store the data.
-Again, this can be any number from 0 to 15.
+This section is a continuation of the `migrate` command.
+It begins with `target_database`, which represents the logical database on the target instance where you want to store the data.
+Again, this can be any number from `0` to `15`.

 Next is a number representing a timeout.
 This timeout is the maximum amount of idle communication time between the two machines.
-Note that this isn’t a time limit for the operation, just that the operation should always make some level of progress within the defined timeout.
-Both the database number and timeout arguments are required for every migrate command.
+Note that this isn’t a time limit for the operation, just that the operation should always make some level of progress within the defined timeout. **Both** the database number and timeout arguments are required for every `migrate` command.

-Following the timeout is the optional copy flag.
-By default, migrate will delete each key from the source database after it transfers them to the target; by including this option, though, you’re instructing the migrate command to merely copy the keys so they will persist on the source.
+Following the timeout is the optional `copy` flag.
+By default, `migrate` will delete each key from the source database after it transfers them to the target; by including this option, though, you’re instructing the `migrate` command to merely copy the keys so they will persist on the source.

-After copy comes the auth flag followed by your Managed Redis Database’s password.
+After `copy` comes the `auth` flag followed by your Managed Redis Database’s password.
 This isn’t necessary if you’re migrating data to an instance that doesn’t require authentication, but it is necessary when you’re migrating data to one managed by DigitalOcean.

-Following this is another semicolon, indicating the end of the action to be performed as long as the while condition holds true.
-Finally, the command closes with done, indicating the end of the loop.
-The command checks the condition in the while statement and repeats the action in the do statement until it’s no longer true.
+Following this is another semicolon, indicating the end of the action to be performed as long as the `while` condition holds true.
+Finally, the command closes with `done`, indicating the end of the loop.
+The command checks the condition in the `while` statement and repeats the action in the `do` statement until it’s no longer true.

 All together, this command performs the following steps:

-• Scan a database on the source Redis instance and return every key held within it
+* Scan a database on the source Redis instance and return every key held within it

-• Pass each line of the scan command’s output into a while loop
+* Pass each line of the `scan` command’s output into a `while` loop

-• Read the first line and assign its content to the key variable
+* Read the first line and assign its content to the `key` variable

-• Migrate any key in the source database that matches the key variable to a database on the Redis instance at the other end of the TLS tunnel held on localhost at port 8000
+* Migrate any key in the source database that matches the `key` variable to a database on the Redis instance at the other end of the TLS tunnel held on `localhost` at port `8000`

-• Go back and read the next line, and repeat the process until there are no more keys to read
+* Go back and read the next line, and repeat the process until there are no more keys to read

 Now that we’ve gone over each part of the migration command, you can go ahead and run it.

-If your source instance only has data on the default 0 database, you do not need to include either of the -n flags or their arguments.
-If, however, you’re migrating data from any database other than 0 on your source instance, you must include the -n flags and change both occurrences of source_database to align with the database you want to migrate.
+If your source instance only has data on the default `0` database, you **do not** need to include either of the `-n` flags or their arguments.
+If, however, you’re migrating data from any database other than `0` on your source instance, you must include the `-n` flags and change both occurrences of `source_database` to align with the database you want to migrate.

-If your source database requires password authentication, be sure to change source_password to the Redis instance’s actual password.
-If it doesn’t, though, make sure that you remove both occurrences of -a source_password from the command.
-Also, change managed_database_password to your own Managed Database’s password and be sure to change target_database to the number of whichever logical database on your target instance that you want to write the data to:
+If your source database requires password authentication, be sure to change `source_password` to the Redis instance’s actual password.
+If it doesn’t, though, make sure that you remove **both** occurrences of `-a source_password` from the command.
+Also, change `managed_database_password` to your own Managed Database’s password and be sure to change `target_database` to the number of whichever logical database on your target instance that you want to write the data to:

-Note: If you don’t have your Managed Redis Database’s password on hand, you can find it by first navigating to the DigitalOcean Control Panel.
-From there, click on Databases in the left-hand sidebar menu and then click on the name of the Redis instance to which you want to migrate the data.
-Scroll down to the Connection Details section where you’ll find a field labeled password.
-Click on the show button to reveal the password, then copy and paste it into the migration command — replacing managed_redis_password — in order to authenticate.
+**Note:** If you don’t have your Managed Redis Database’s password on hand, you can find it by first navigating to the DigitalOcean **Control Panel**.
+From there, click on **Databases** in the left-hand sidebar menu and then click on the name of the Redis instance to which you want to migrate the data.
+Scroll down to the **Connection Details** section where you’ll find a field labeled **password**.
+Click on the **show** button to reveal the password, then copy and paste it into the migration command — replacing `managed_redis_password` — in order to authenticate.<br>

 redis-cli -n source_database -a source_password scan 0 | while read key; do redis-cli -n source_database -a source_password MIGRATE localhost 8000 "$key" target_database 1000 COPY AUTH managed_redis_password; done